sanusinha65/fyle-frontend/README.md

 Health Challenge Tracker:-

+## Dashboard
-Dashboard:- Showing Total Users, Workout Min and Types.
+Showing Total Users, Workout Min and Types.
 Also, showing table for all the users as well as link for their reports.
+## Create Workout
-Create Workout:- It contains navigation links for each users as well as the option to create workout.
+It contains navigation links for each users as well as the option to create workout.
+## Reports
-Reports:- We will be getting all the users for whom we can see the reports
+We will be getting all the users for whom we can see the reports

 # Test Cases
 ![alt text](image.png)
 ![alt text](image-1.png)
 ![alt text](image-2.png)

-Some Test Cases were not passed, I am trying to resolve them.
+100% Code Coverage For Service and App Component.<br> 80% For Other Components

 # FyleAssignment